About Inventing, Growing and Keeping Measure.

 The way Events are handled is determinated by the combination of the Worldviews of the Person (his Personality) at stake and his experience (Memory).
 Almost fatal events are stored in memory.

-14. About Resilience – Homeostasis
+17. Resilience – Homeostasis

 A Homeostatis is a System that determinates what action(s) will compensate an Event and keep the total System in balance.